 In most cases, the airline will offer their passengers vouchers which can be used at the airport.
 If you go over the Ryanair voucher amount or you don’t receive one, don’t worry.
 You can still make any additional purchases you would like.
 If you hold on to your receipts, the airline will have to reimburse you fully for your expenditures.

-How to claim compensation from Ryanair for a delayed flight?
+How to claim compensation from Ryanair?

 You can claim without any external help

 You could approach Ryanair on your own and ask for your flight delay compensation.
 However, it is very important to have a working knowledge of EU Regulation 261 and any domestic laws on passenger rights.